 The Marché du Film - Festival de Cannes takes action to protect the planet

 Marché du Film

-89% of the event's entire carbon footprint is a result of attendees travelling to Cannes, as well as their accommodation.
-To offset this, all attendees registering online will be required to pay a €20 (excl. tax) eco-contribution.
-This €20 fee is included in the price of your Marché du Film badge when you register online.
+Over 80% of the event's entire carbon footprint is a result of attendees travelling to Cannes, as well as their accommodation.
+To offset this, all attendees are required to pay a €20 (excl. tax) eco-contribution.
+This €20 fee is included in the price of your Marché du Film badge.

-The funds raised will be injected in full into funding carbon-offsetting programmes on a local, national, and international scale.
+The funds raised are injected in full into funding carbon-offsetting programmes on a local, national, and international scale.

-Running the event (preparation, set-up, technical means, associated merchandise) accounts for 11% of all carbon emissions.
-The Festival de Cannes undertakes to offset these emissions by paying an eco-contribution.
+The Festival de Cannes itself undertakes to offset these emissions by paying an eco-contribution, too.

-In order to ensure the funds are allocated to relevant and reliable programmes, a scientific committee made up of independent experts will be set up to select carbon-offsetting initiatives to support, with the latter unveiled during the 2021 edition, and during forthcoming editions.
+In order to ensure the funds are allocated to relevant and reliable programmes, a scientific committee made up of independent experts is set up to select carbon-offsetting initiatives to support.

 Since 2007, the Marché du Film has been championing eco-friendly actions that have already started having an impact.